HananMurrar/SEOStepsInWatchesShopWeb/README.md

 Conclusion: for accurate data collection and analysis, the website needs to be live on Google

 ##### Ahrefs - backlink checker free:
-- Domain rating (DN): 92
+- Domain rating (DN): 92/100
 - URL rating (UR): not available
-- Total backlinks: 0
+- Total backlinks: 0 links
-- Linking websites: 0
+- Linking websites: 0 websites

 Conclusion: this is expected for a new project, as the website is promoted, backlinks will grow, which will improve authority and search engine ranking potential